Academic Unit of General Practice

 The Unit's objective is to provide four key resources to the community:

-- Research related to general practice and community health, including audit and evaluation.
+- Research related to general practice, including audit and evaluation.

-- Service, including both clinical services in general practice and community health, and administrative/committee/other service relevant to the joint venture partners.
+- Service, including both clinical services in general practice, and administrative/committee/other service relevant to the joint venture partners.

 - Networking, promoting collaboration among health care providers within the community and between community health care providers and the hospital sector.